quackduck/devzat/README.md

 cd        #room|user      Join #room, DM user or run cd to see a list tz        <zone> [24h]    Set your IANA timezone (like tz Asia/Dubai) and optionally set 24h nick      <name>          Change your username pwd                       Show your current room id        <user>          Get a unique ID for a user (hashed key)
+'''
+abcdf